epfl-ada/ada-2023-project-adaknow/README2.md

-# Project Title: Gender Roles in Cinema: An Ongoing Evolution
+# Gender Roles in Cinema: An Ongoing Evolution

 ## Abstract